 person in the chain of command who will also review it and indicate his/her agreement or disagreement with the appeal and forward it up to the next level for review.
 This happens at all levels of review until the report reaches the final reviewing authority, the SASI, who will notify the cadet of the final action on his/her appeal.
 Lastly, the report is filed in the cadet’s personnel folder.

-AFJROTC TX-20005 Cadet Handbook

-24 August 2009

 SECTION E -- AWARDS PROGRAM